How the Leading Edge Energy Tender process works

 We need this authority to put out a call for tenders for the provision of electricity from interested retailers.

-All you need to do is fill out our Letter of Authorisation webform.
+All you need to do is fill out our Letter of Authorisation web form.

-You would be surprised at how much information that can be used to secure a better deal is hiding in plain sight, on your current invoices.
+You’d be surprised at how much information that can be used to secure a better deal is hiding in plain sight, on your current invoices.

 Step two – Issuing the actual tender

-When we issue a call for tender on your behalf, we essentially request the market to provide an offer to supply energy for 12, 24, 36, 48 & 60months.
+When we issue a call for tender on your behalf, we essentially request the market to provide an offer to supply energy for 12, 24, 36, 48 & 60 months.

 Once tender offers come in, we compare and contrast, and begin to look for particular clauses and conditions that may be beneficial to your business.